psl-linqs/psl-linqs.github.io/_posts/2018-07-15-getting-started-with-psl.md

 ---

 Probabilistic Soft Logic (PSL) is a [Statistical Relational Learning (SRL)](https://en.wikipedia.org/wiki/Statistical_relational_learning) framework.
-It is intended to by usable by people at all levels of Computer Science and Machine Learning.
+It is intended to be usable by people at all levels of Computer Science and Machine Learning.

 PSL currently has two primary interfaces: a command line interface (CLI) and a [Groovy](https://en.wikipedia.org/wiki/Apache_Groovy) interface.
 In this tutorial, we will cover the command line interface.